MasterPackager/Windows-Application-Package-Manifest/README.md

    	 - All used scripts (.ps1, vbs, vba, bat, .js, .jse, etc.)
    	 - Sign your package with the same certificate you sign application binaries

- - Build your installer or package in the **MSI** or **MSIX** packaging formats.
- - Avoid EXE and other formats as they can slow down enterprise application lifecycle.

 ## Binaries
 **Application data** - data that is created by the application.